SERVICE-DECLARATION-PROTOCOL

 stake_threshold: StakeThreshold

-The stake_thresholds structure aggregates all defined MinStake values:
+The stake_thresholds is a structure aggregating all defined MinStake values.

 stake_thresholds: list[MinStake]